Press start on summer. Premier esports camps where kids learn from pros how to play, compete, and work as a team.

 $199

-EKUZO Camp is designed for players aged 10-18.
-We group them by age and skill level so the experience fits everyone.
+Limited-Time PricingEKUZOCAMPS are designed for players aged 10–18.
+We group players by age and skill level to ensure the best experience for everyone.

 Full refund if cancelled 14+ days before your camp week.
 50% refund within 7–13 days.
 No refund within 7 days of start.
 Medical exceptions reviewed case-by-case.